michabirklbauer/instagram_json_viewer/docs/README.md

 - Creates separate html pages for each chat!
 - Easy to use: Just execute the script in json-directory.
 - Functions can be imported and tuned to your needs!
+- [Message statistics](#message-statistics) can be extracted to see your most frequent contacts!

 ## Requirements